No Limit Credit Cards Explained

 The Myth of the Black Credit Card With No Limit

-In pop culture, the no-limit credit card always seems to be black, and there are ultra-luxury black credit cards.
+In pop culture, the no-limit credit card always seems to be black, and there are indeed ultra-luxury black credit cards.
 For example, American Express has the Centurion Card, which is a black credit card that is only available by invitation.
 But while the Centurion card (and other similar cards) don’t come with a preset spending limit, that doesn’t mean there is no limit at all.

 Recommended: What Is a Luxury Good?